vitodb/containers/workspaces/README.md

 ```

 ## Troubleshooting

+If docker/podman-compose makes a local volume for factory-workspace and frontend-workspace instead of mounting your GWMS_PATH directory, check that you spelled correctly "GWMS_PATH", like in the compose.yml file.
+We had a miss-spell in an older compose.yml causing trouble.

 Sometimes old images are picked instead of downloading from Docker Hub.
 You need to cleanup to download the new images: